ananyachennadi/hire-boost/README.md

 ## Future Improvements
 - [ ] Add a nicer loading state
 - [ ] Implement a download option for the optimised CV
-- [ ] Send a push notification when the results have loaded
+- [X] Add a notification when the results have loaded

 ---
 ## Contact